GeoBigData/gbdx-training/README.md

 Find these instructions in the [gbdxtools module](../gbdxtools_module) in this repo.

 ### Custom Task tutorial
-Once you're ready to turn your analysis methods into production-ready analysis tools, you can package your code and dependencies into a Docker, then register it as Task on GBDX.
+Once you're ready to turn your analysis methods into production-ready analysis tools, you can package your code and dependencies into a Docker, then register it as a Task on GBDX.
 From there, it's simple to run that Task as many times as you want on as much imagery as you need.

 If you completed the tutorials from the GBDX Notebooks module, you've already registered a Task on GBDX and used it in a Workflow.
-In that case, GBDX Notebooks automatically handled all of the Task registration steps for you.
+In that environment, GBDX Notebooks automatically handled all of the Task registration steps for you.

 In this tutorial, we demonstrate how to manually register a Task to GBDX.
 We provide the code for an example Task, and walk you through the steps of Dockerizing that code, registering it as a Task, then running it in a Workflow on GBDX.
 This will allow you the greatest flexibility in creating your own, custom analysis tools and running them at scale.